Hello, I’m Rosa Kwon Easton.

 My Official Bio

-I am a writer, attorney, community volunteer and mother of two young adults.
-I have been published in numerous newspapers and anthologies, performed a story on stage and spoken in front of various organizations.
-I believe in the power of story to educate, broaden cultural understanding and inspire others to discover their own stories.
+I am a writer, attorney, elected trustee of the Palos Verdes Library District, and mother of two adult children.
+I am an Anaphora Writing Residency Fellow and have been published in CRAFT Literary, Writer’s Digest, StoryCenter.org and others.
+I have also been published in numerous newspapers and anthologies, performed a story on stage at the Expressing Motherhood show in L.A., and spoken in front of various organizations, including Kia USA and Peninsula Friends of the Library.
+I believe in the power of story to educate, broaden cultural understanding, and inspire others to discover their own stories.

-As an elected Trustee of the Palos Verdes Library District, I provide leadership and policy direction to ensure that library services are accessible to all.
+As an elected trustee of the Palos Verdes Library District, I provide leadership and policy direction to ensure that library services are accessible to all.
 I am also on the Board of the Volunteers of America Los Angeles, whose mission is to help the most vulnerable change their life stories.
 I was the President of the parents’ association of my children’s former independent school and had the opportunity to travel to Korea where it has established a second campus.

 I hold a Bachelor’s Degree in Government from Smith College, a Masters in International and Public Affairs from Columbia University and a J.D. from Boston College Law School.
-I was born in Seoul, Korea, and now live with my husband and maltipoo in Palos Verdes, California.
+I was born in Seoul, Korea, and now live with my husband and Maltipoo in Palos Verdes, California.